In March 2021, the state of Illinois amended itsSB 1480 Equal Pay Law to clarify new equal pay requirements for Illinois employers.

 A defining feature of Illinois SB 1480 is that it requires certain employers to file for an Equal Pay Registration Certificate (EPRC) with the Illinois Department of Labor (IDOL).
-IDOL has been collecting contact information from businesses with operations in Illinois since late last year and has started assigning specific deadlines to employers for their first applications.
-The application window opens on March 24, 2022.
+IDOL has been collecting contact information from businesses with operations in Illinois since late last year and has begun assigning specific deadlines to employers for their first applications.
+The application window opened on March 24, 2022.

-Below we outline pertinent information about the Illinois Equal Pay Registration Certificate and what employers need to know to apply.
+Below we outline pertinent information about the Illinois Equal Pay Registration Certificate and how to apply.

 Who is required to file for an EPRC?

 Private employers (who are also required to file an EEO-1 with the U.S. Equal Employment Opportunity Commission) with 100 or more Illinois-based employees must apply for and attain an Equal Pay Registration Certificate between March 24, 2022, and March 23, 2024.